hudmarc/FFO-FishNet-Floating-Origin/README.md

+# NOTICE!
+Version 0.7 broke some things, and in the process of fixing it revealed some deep code issues with the package.
+I am currently in the process of rewriting the package core so that these issues are fixed.
+ETA is in a few days.

 # FishNet Floating Origin
 Floating Origin for FishNet.
 Tested with FN versions `2.5.4`, `2.5.10`, `2.6.3` and `3.x` Should work with everything in between as well.
 # Installation